Current travel situation

 Travellers from EU/Schengen countries are allowed to enter Estonia without restrictions, provided that they show no COVID-19 symptoms and that the incidence rate of COVID-19 in their country of origin does not exceed 150 cases per 100,000 inhabitants in the last 14 days.

 Travellers from non-EU/EEA countries: travel from Australia, New Zealand, South Korea, Rwanda, Thailand, Singapore is possible.

 Are there any travel restrictions on the students’ country of origin?

 The travel restrictions are not imposed on certain countries of origin for international students.
 The general travel restrictions applies.

 Do I need a PCR test?

-The person arrives in Estonia for the purpose of working, studying or receiving health services or for family reasons or transit.
+The person arriving from the EU/EEA or the Schengen area, for the purpose of working, studying or receiving health services or for family reasons or transit.
 For the reasons listed above, taking a coronavirus test is not required.

 What is the quarantine situation?